chanchanngann/airflow_local_to_mssql/README.md

    use the Airflow Variables inside the execute() methods of the operators.
 4. Specify configuration details consistently
    Specify the configuration values in a single location (e.g., a shared YAML file), following the DRY (don’t repeat yourself) principle.
-5. make your DAGs more linear
+5. Make your DAGs more linear
    The DAG that has simple linear structure A -> B -> C will experience less delays in task scheduling than DAG that has a deeply nested tree structure with exponentially growing number of depending tasks for example.